0xDBFB7/ionprinter/documents/log/log.md

 Wire feed might get a little tricky in that case.
 I may have to switch to a liquid feed system, with graphite tubes that run throughout the bowtie.
+This would also allow us to use different input material shapes, like beads or ingots.

+Having more than one bowtie assembly is actually really cool: it allows us to spread out the deposition heat transfer a bit (though we could just run a single bowtie a little faster) - but more importantly, it probably allows us to do alloys or even compounds.
+We'll see.